 Reviewer 158241287 raises concerns about the feasibility of the project regarding access to the data.
 We would like to clarify that we already hold the necessary data on our servers here at Warwick.
 In addition, we have support from Deputy Chief constable Louisa Rolfe at West Midlands Police, who is also the National Police Chiefs’ Council lead for domestic abuse.
 We have director level support from Lloyds Banking Group for the project, where named postdoc Trendl is an employee in their behavioural and data science team, as well as being at Warwick.
 Applying data at this scale to the study of domestic abuse has never been done before but we, uniquely, have the agreements and infrastructure in place to begin immediately.

 Having Lloyds Banking Group as a partner in the research is a huge asset.
 Reviewer 130837269 was concerned that we are only using data from one retail bank (the largest in the UK).
 It is unnecessary to have data from a second retail bank and logistically would be virtually impossible for any researcher given its secure and proprietary nature.
 By using weighted sampling of the 22 million customers, we can construct any representative sample and still achieve a sample size far in excess of any ever used to study domestic abuse.
+We fear the criticisms levelled at the specific data we hold are a case of the perfect, yet impossible, becoming the enemy of the excellent, yet eminently feasible.

 The sensitive nature of the research topic